Bill Winters: Standard Chartered

-In February 2015, it was announced that Winters would replace Peter Sands as CEO of Standard Chartered in June 2015.
-In the years following his appointment at Standard Chartered, the share price fell - as did that of peer HSBC - although in 2025 it hit a ten-year high.
+In February 2015, it was announced that Winters would replace Peter Sands as group chief executive of Standard Chartered in June 2015.
+In the years following his appointment at Standard Chartered, the share price fell – as did that of peer HSBC – although in 2025 it hit a ten-year high.
 Standard Chartered's executive pensions attracted some investor criticism in 2019, and some 36% of votes cast at StanChart's annual shareholder meeting in London were against its 2019 directors' remuneration report.

 In September 2022, Winters said Hong Kong is "open" and would attend the November 2022 Global Financial Leaders' Investment Summit in the city, despite quarantine measures for inbound travelers.
 Winters is scheduled to speak at the Summit, with the Hong Kong Democracy Council claiming that his presence, along with other financial executives, legitimizes the Hong Kong government's whitewashing of the erosion of freedoms in the city.
 Several members of Congress also warned that US financial executives should not attend the Summit, saying "Their presence only serves to legitimise the swift dismantling of Hong Kong's autonomy, free press and the rule of law by Hong Kong authorities acting along with the Chinese Communist Party."

 Winters had earlier said in September 2022 that Hong Kong is "open".
 However, in a November 2022 interview, Winters, after the Summit, said of the current restrictions "I think you should scrap the whole thing.
 No tests on arrival, no tests on departure, and then just ask people to be responsible."
 He also said that testing is an issue because business travelers risk getting stuck in Hong Kong for around a week if they test positive.

+Tenure at Standard Chartered

+Winters joined Standard Chartered in May 2015, succeeding Peter Sands as Group Chief Executive in June of that year.
+His tenure has been marked by a sustained restructuring programme involving cost reductions, divestiture of underperforming assets, and a pivot toward digital and affluent banking services.